fares-m/Arabic-language-processing-tool/README.md

 # Arabic-language-processing-tool
-Arabic lang processing tool , for preprocessing Arabic text Verson 1.0
+Arabic lang processing tool , for preprocessing Arabic text <br>
+Version 1.0

 ### Filtering
 contain a number of functions to preprocesse arabic text such as :